-Beyond our direct employees, we also run structured programmes for external groups, including:
+Beyond our direct employees, we also welcome students and local community members to participate in tailored programmes including:

 - community skills development.

-The National Industrial Training Authority (“NITA”), a newly established state corporation, has accredited our external graduate, intern and apprenticeship training programmes.
-Following its visit to our training facility in August 2014, NITA recommended that Base Titanium’s training programmes be used as a model on which to base the establishment of a consistent approach to skills transfer across other Kenyan industries and organisations.
+The National Industrial Training Authority (“NITA”), a state corporation, has accredited these external graduate, internship and apprenticeship training programmes.
+Following its visit to our training facility in August 2014, NITA recommended that Base Titanium’s training programmes be used as a model upon which to base the establishment of a consistent approach to skills development across other Kenyan industries and organisations.